Customizing an Application

 When you develop a Web Engagement application, you start by creating your application with the script tools which generates default SCXML strategies, rule templates, and DSL code.
 You can customize all of this material through specific tools.

-- If you are following the Simple Engagement Model, you create categorization information with the Categories interface in Genesys Administrator Extension.
+- If you are following the Simple Engagement Model, you create categorization information with the Categories interface in the Genesys Web Engagement Management interface.
 This information is added to Configuration Server and retrieved by the Web Engagement Server.
 When the Web Engagement Server receives a browser request, it checks the category information.
 If you are following the Advanced Engagement Model, you create business events by modifying the DSL using the InTools application.

 - You must publish the CEP rule template associated with your engagement model.
 You can modify this template before you publish it.